 Heated Dog Beds

 These kinds of beds can be ideal for older or ill dogs during the colder months of autumn and winter.
 They have an in-built heating system that provides extra warmth for your dog whilst they’re lying down or sleeping.
-Most heated beds usually have a plug in order to provide the electrical current needed to run the in-built heating system.
+Most heated beds usually have a plugin order to provide the electrical current needed to run the in-built heating system.

 The bed should be large enough to be comfy but small enough to be cosy.
 If you’re choosing a nest-like bed then measure your dog from the tip of the nose to the base of their tail (where it joins their body) and look for a bed that is at least that long at the widest point.
 For a flat, mattress-style bed measure your dog from their nose to the end of their tail.
 This will give you a fairly good measurement of what size your dog needs.

 It can also be a good idea to keep an eye on how your dog sleeps.
-Just like humans dogs will have a favourite position in which they like to rest, meaning some may move around a lot.
+Just like humans, dogs will have a favourite position in which they like to rest, meaning some may move around a lot.
 If a bed is too small then this movement will be restricted; so always err on the larger side.

-As tempting as it might be to choose a bed that’s covered in fluffy or velvety fabric you must bear in mind that the bed is likely to need a wash now and again for routine maintenance or in case of accidents.
+As tempting as it might be to choose a bed that’s covered in a fluffy or velvety fabric you must bear in mind that the bed is likely to need a wash now and again for routine maintenance or in case of accidents.
 It is wise to opt for a bed that can be cleaned using a washing machine, either in its entirety or by being dismantled to have the cover laundered.

-You may find that your dog is particularly sensitive to temperature (short-nosed breeds like Pugs and and thick-coated breeds like German Shepherds find it particularly difficult to regulate their temperatures in summer) meaning they may prefer to sleep on the floor to keep themselves cool.
+You may find that your dog is particularly sensitive to temperature (short-nosed breeds like Pugs and thick-coated breeds like German Shepherds find it particularly difficult to regulate their temperatures in summer) meaning they may prefer to sleep on the floor to keep themselves cool.
 A cotton bed cover and slightly less squishy bedding will help keep your dog cool and comfy.
 In winter a bed stuffed with insulating materials will help to keep the bed soft and cosy.

 There are a couple of options here that will suit different breeds and sizes of dogs better than others.
 Nest beds (cushioned with soft, raised sides) tend to be favoured by smaller breeds that prefer to sleep nestled up.
 Mattress beds (flat without raised sides) might be a better choice for dogs who move a lot in their sleep or prefer to sleep in a more sprawled position.
-Some people prefer the traditional baskets, either in wicker or plastic, that have a hard shell and inner padding.
-If you do, and you buy a plastic one, make sure it has ventilation holes as otherwise it may get overly warm for your pet and, additionally, provide a breeding ground for bacteria.
+Some people prefer traditional baskets, either in wicker or plastic, that have a hard shell and inner padding.
+If you do, and you buy a plastic one, make sure it has ventilation holes as otherwise, it may get overly warm for your pet and, additionally, provide a breeding ground for bacteria.

 It is best, where possible, to keep your dog’s bed somewhere peaceful, but with a lot of traffic.
 That way the dog will feel secure in their location and surrounded by their family.
 Most importantly it must be safe, clean and temperate.

 Yeast infections and other skin problems can be incubated by hot, grubby bedding.
 If you have a particularly mucky puppy on your hands then perhaps a waterproof, wipe-clean bed is the way forward.
-Otherwise a regular cycle in the washing machine will help but you may find that a bed with a removable, washable cover will last longer than a bed that goes in whole as the stuffing may go lumpy after repeated washes.
+Otherwise, a regular cycle in the washing machine will help but you may find that a bed with a removable, washable cover will last longer than a bed that goes in whole as the stuffing may go lumpy after repeated washes.

 With all these factors in mind you should have no trouble finding a bed to suit your dog.
 Do remember that dogs grow and their habits change, so you may need to invest in a few beds throughout their lifetime but if you make good choices you can minimise your spending and maximise the use.
 By finding the bed that is most comfortable for your dog you will not only be providing them with a safe and peaceful place to sleep every night, but you will be showing them that they are a part of the family.